-- With around 2,000 tons of waste removed from Bournemouth, Christchurch and Poole’s beaches every year, the hub will take a lead on waste reduction in public spaces and will be a centre of focus for BCP Council’s efforts to educate and change behaviours along the seafront.
+- With around 2,000 tons of waste removed from Bournemouth, Christchurch and Poole’s beaches every year, the hub will be part of the measures being taken along the seafront to focus on waste reduction in public spaces and will in future be a centre of focus for BCP Council’s efforts to educate and change behaviours along the seafront.

-- Six new unisex cubicles will be provided in the hub, together with an additional publicly accessible WC and separate toilets for staff use in the welfare building.
+- Six new unisex cubicles have been provided in the hub, together with an additional accessible WC and separate toilets for staff use in the welfare building.
 Together with the toilet cubicles provided at Chineside in 2015 this will complete the second phase of a wider strategy to replace the toilets that stood at Durley Chine.

 - The new toilet provision is in accordance with the Seafront Strategy.
-The new facilities will provide individual unisex cubicles, creating a more efficient and cost-effective solution allowing a higher turnover of users.
-An access ramp will be provided to these toilets.
+The new facilities provide individual unisex cubicles, creating a more efficient and cost-effective solution allowing a higher turnover of users.

 How is this building meeting the BCP Climate and Ecological Emergency declaration?